WebOrigami/docs/src/content/language/tutorial.md

 The little circle represents the overall tree, and the box represents the `index.html` file.

+Let's refer to this browser window as the Tree Diagram window.

-<span class="tutorialStep"></span> In the tree diagram, click the box for `index.html` to view it.
+<span class="tutorialStep"></span> In the Tree Diagram window, click the box for `index.html` to view it.

-<span class="tutorialStep"></span> Navigate back to the tree diagram.
+<span class="tutorialStep"></span> Click the browser's Back button to navigate back to the main tree diagram.

-<span class="tutorialStep"></span> Leaving the tree diagram open, switch back to the main Glitch window.
-You'll return to this tree diagram occasionally to view the structure of your evolving site and to explore the individual pages.
+<span class="tutorialStep"></span> You'll return to the Tree Diagram window occasionally to view the structure of your evolving site and to explore the individual pages.
+For now, switch back to the Code window.

 ## Use a template to create text